Fish Pond Heaters - Controlling the Water Temperature

 What Temperature is Best for a Koi Pond?

-As mentioned above, there are varying theories on what temperature a pond should be kept at for optimal koi health.
-While some koi keepers use fish pond heaters to keep their ponds at a constant temperature all year round, there are others that believe koi need a 'resting period' similar to what they might experience in a typical short, but harsh Japanese winter.
+There are varying theories on what temperature a pond should be kept at for optimal koi health.
+While some koi keepers use fish pond heaters to keep their ponds at a constant temperature all year round, most believe koi need a 'resting period' similar to what they might experience in a typical short, but harsh Japanese winter.
 To emulate this, a proven temperature regime is to heat the water to a minimum of 13 degrees Celcius (55 degrees F) for 40 weeks, then slowly lower the temperature by a degree each day until the temperature of the water reaches it's natural temperature.
 At this point the fish pond heater can be turned off for six weeks.
 After the six-week period is up, the heater can be turned back on while increasing the temperature by one degree each day until the pond is back to normal operating temperature.
-If by chance you live in a very cold climate, it is a good idea to keep your heater on a low setting for the 6 week resting phase to keep your pond operational and free of ice.
+But again, there are many others that do not heater their ponds at all with many reports of very healthy koi.

 Changing one thing in a pond often has an effect on everything else in the pond due to the delicate ecosystem balance in place.
 Changing the temperature of the water is no exception, and the repercussions should be fully understood before taking action.